mickjc750/str/README.md

 &nbsp;
 ## Advantages over SDS
-* STR also supports static or stack allocated buffers.
-* STR supports more than one type of allocator at runtime.
 * STR provides number parsing, with error and range checking.

 SDS functions are of the form: